 Periodontics deals with the gums, tissues, and bones that support the teeth.
 It is preventive in nature and is mainly concerned with preventing and treating periodontal or gum disease in St. Paul, Minnesota.
-Dr. Opack, Dr. Stanton, and our dental team are committed to maintaining our patients’ overall oral health.
+Drs.
+Opack, Dr. Stanton and Dr. David Opack and our dental team are committed to maintaining our patients’ overall oral health.
 We will work with you to help you achieve lasting health for your teeth and gums.

 We work to maintain the overall health of your mouth, including your gums.
 Periodontal (gum) disease is characterized by an excessive amount of plaque and calculus (tartar) which have accumulated around the teeth, causing deterioration to the surrounding area of the teeth (and can include the jawbone).
 It can be identified by red, swollen, and bleeding gums.
 If left untreated, periodontal disease will eventually begin to destroy the gums and bone.

 Because the early stages of periodontal diseases are usually painless, it can be difficult to detect.
 Some of the signs and symptoms of developing periodontal disease include the following: